Sharma194779/kasparro-ai-agentic-content-generation-system-aashrith-sharma/docs/ProjectDocumentation.md

  4.3 Content Blocks (Reusable Logic)

-We created seven pure functions that transform product data into content snippets.
+I created seven pure functions that transform product data into content snippets.
 Each block takes a ProductModel as input and returns a dictionary with structured information.

 1. BenefitsBlock - creates a list of benefits with descriptions
 2. UsageBlock - converts usage instructions into steps and best practices